ADesprets/petstore/ReadMe.md

 ### Changes

-- Remove the security deifintion relating to oauth: petstore_auth
+- Remove the security definition relating to oauth: petstore_auth
 - For the Invoke, change the target-url to be target-url: $(target-url)$(request.path)$(request.search) instead of target-url: $(target-url)$(request.path)
 - Change the security definition for API Key to be: